iwiebe/propresenter-slack-forwarder/README.md

 ## Coding
 - Better error handling for ProPresenter password missing
 - ProPresenter fails silently, if the first message type doesn't have a token
-- Input Channel ID from Input field
+- Change Channel ID with an Input field
 - Can we pull a list of available channels?
-- Block numbers matching our Emergency codes
 - Add logging level to config file, duplicate console out to log file for Debug level